ripa01/CipherSafe/README.md

 # CipherSafe

 CipherSafe is a password management application built with React and Tailwind CSS.
-Users can manage their passwords by uploading, deleting, and viewing stored credentials in a secure and user-friendly interface.
+Users can manage their passwords by uploading, deleting and viewing stored credentials in a secure and user-friendly interface.

 ## Preview